awslabs/data-solutions-framework-on-aws/framework/API.md

 Encryption key used to encrypt query results.

-Has to be provided if Result bucket is provided
+Has to be provided if Result bucket is provided.
+User needs to grant access to it for AthenaWorkGroup's executionRole (if Spark engine) or for principals that were granted to run queries using AthenaWorkGroup's grantRunQueries.

 ---